Women's World Chess Championship 2018 (May): 2017 knock-out world champion

 The winner of the Women's World Chess Championship 2017 has the right to defend her title in the match.
-The 64 player knockout tournament was initially scheduled for October 2016, but postponed due to a lack of an organizer.
-The tournament was played in Teheran, Iran, from 10 to 28 February 2017.
+The 64-player knockout tournament was initially scheduled for October 2016, but postponed due to the lack of an organizer.
+The tournament was played in Tehran, Iran, from 10 to 28 February 2017.

-Ju Wenjun advanced to the quarter-finals, where she was knocked-out.
-Had she won, challenger would have been the Grand Prix runner-up Koneru Humpy.
+Ju Wenjun advanced to the quarter-finals, where she was knocked out.
+Had she won, the challenger would have been the Grand Prix runner-up Koneru Humpy.

 The final was played between Tan Zhongyi and Anna Muzychuk as a four-game match.
 After a calm draw in game 1, Tan Zhongyi won game 2 with the white pieces.

 Head-to-head record

 Prior to the match the two players had met 16 times at classical time control.
-Tan Zhongyi lead the pairing having won 3, drawn 11 and lost 2 games.
+Tan Zhongyi led the pairing, having won 3, drawn 11, and lost 2 games.

 Match

 The match was contested over ten games at classical time control, with additional rapid and blitz tie-breaks if needed.

 Colors were drawn at the opening ceremony.
-Colors are also reversed after game 4 to even out an advantage of first playing white.
-The time control is set at 90 minutes for the first 40 moves with addition of 30 minutes for the rest of the game.
+Colors are also reversed after game 4 to even out any advantage of first playing White.
+The time control is set at 90 minutes for the first 40 moves with the addition of 30 minutes for the rest of the game.
 There is an increment of 30 seconds per move from move 1.